TigerDeck® 3-Step Installation Instructions

 As you install your TigerDeck®, leave the boards you are not working on upside down.
 This will give you a surface to walk on.
 The first row of TigerDeck® boards should be squared accurately to the substructure, predrilled and screwed through the face with 1-2 stainless steel or ceramic deck screws per joist.
 Plugging is optional.

 2-5 rows of TigerDeck® deck boards (or the entire deck) can then be laid out on the joists with one clip on each joist.
 Do not screw the clips down as you go.
-Push everything in place with hand pressure and set up Bow Wrench(s) in preparation for squeezing a 2-5 row section tight.
+Push everything in place with hand pressure and set up Bow Wrench(s) or Hardwood Wrench(s) in preparation for squeezing a 2-5 row section tight.
 Natural bow should be placed with the belly out.

 To learn more about our BlackTalon® Universal Deck Fasteners, click here.